palner/apiban/clients/bash/README.md

 # Client - bash #

+Use the GO client if you can... the bash script is suitable for a template. **Not recommended for production.**

 Bash script to check apiban API and block returned IP addresses with **iptables**.

 ## How to use ##